• ECTS

 Application process

-1- Study of the file
+1- Review of the file

 2- Selection for an interview

--Rejected: your application was not accepted.
+-Rejected: your application has not been accepted.

-After acceptance of the candidates
+After acceptance of candidates

 Read more